defuj/printhub/readme.md

 ### macOS

-1. Connect USB Printer to your computer.
+1. Connect the USB Printer to your computer.
-2. Open terminal and run `ls /dev/cu.*`.
+2. Open the terminal and run `ls /dev/cu.*`.
 3. Find your USB Printer and note the device name.
 4. Run `sudo chmod
 5. Run `sudo chown